An Alarming Nuisance! – Why Is My Smoke Alarm Beeping For No Reason?

-Nothing is more frustrating than a smoke alarm going off for no reason (especially at 2am in the morning!).
+Nothing is more frustrating than interconnected smoke alarms going off for no reason (especially at 2am in the morning!).
 But why is your smoke alarm beeping when there is no smoke?
 There can be several causes of nuisance alarms.
-The good news is that you don’t have to go on living this way – our wireless interconnected photoelectric smoke alarms provide reliable protection for you and your family!
+The good news is that you don’t have to go on living this way – our ZEN wireless interconnected photoelectric smoke alarms provide reliable protection for you and your family!

 The basic operating principal of an interconnected photoelectric smoke alarm is that it activates when the light beam inside the smoke alarm chamber is broken or disrupted – typically by tiny smoke particles.
 However these foreign particles can come from sources other than real smoke too – below are some of the most common examples and how to resolve them.